jordanfox1/weather-widget/README.md

 * This is my first time using Vue and I may be making some mistakes without realizing as a result, please point them out if possible so I can learn from the experience!

 * There is a lot more I could have done with the different data, but decided to leave it here because the basic comes across I think.

+* The UI design is not very responsive or mobile-friendly, this could be improved a lot with a better design.
+Please view on desktop if possible.